Fishing Our Lakes, Rivers, and Streams

 The North, Middle, and South Saluda rivers together provide a variety of trout fishing options, with the Middle Saluda offering the most public access and the best opportunity to chase mountain trout in a wilderness setting.

-The 5-mile stretch through the Mountain Bridge Wilderness to Jones Gap State Park falls dramatically and cuts a remote gorge and supports a strong population of wild rainbow trout.
-It’s relatively small and swift and can be challenging to wade and fish effectively but can be extremely rewarding.
+The 5-mile stretch through the Mountain Bridge Wilderness to Jones Gap State Park falls dramatically and cuts a remote gorge, and supports a strong population of wild rainbow trout.
+It’s relatively small and swift and can be challenging to wade and fish effectively but extremely rewarding.
 A portion of the Middle Saluda, immediately downstream of Jones Gap State Park, is open to catch and release fishing only and open to fishing on Mondays, Wednesdays, and Saturdays.

 More Trout Streams